joaomilho/Enterprise/README.md

 ### unnecessary classes

-Since all code in Enterprise™ goes in the disruptive class, any other class you declare, although syntatically correct, is unnecessary.
+Since all code in Enterprise™ goes in the disruptive class, any other class you declare, although syntatically correct, is strictly unnecessary.
 Because of that, they _must_ start with the `unnecessary` keyword.
-Since they can't be extended or instantiated, they're also final.
+Since they can't be extended or instantiated, they're also `final`.
 Although disruptive classes have a very specific location in your folder structure, unnecessary classes can go anywhere (see more on next chapter).
 Here's an example of an unnecessary class: